go101/go101/pages/generics/666-generic-instantiations-and-type-argument-inferences.md

 * The first instantiation `Max[[]Age, Age]` results in a `func([]Age] Age` function value.
 * The second one, `Max[[]string, string]`, results in a `func([]string) string` function value.

+{#type-argument-inferences}
 ## Type argument inferences for generic function instantiations

 In the generic function example shown in the last section, the two function instantiations are called full form instantiations, in which all type arguments are presented in their containing type argument lists.
-Go supports type inferences for generic function instantiations, which means a type argument list may be partial or even be omitted totally, as long as the missing type arguments could be inferred from value parameters and present type arguments.
+Go supports type inferences for generic function instantiations, which means the type argument list of an instantiated function may be partial or even be omitted totally, as long as the missing type arguments could be inferred from value parameters and presented type arguments.

 For example, the `main` function of the last example in the last section could be rewritten as